A topic from the subject of Biochemistry in Chemistry.

 Introduction

 Biochemistry is the study of the chemical processes that occur in living organisms.
-It is a vast and complex field that encompasses a wide range of topics, from the structure and function of proteins to the regulation of gene expression.
+It is a vast and complex field encompassing a wide range of topics, from the structure and function of proteins to the regulation of gene expression.
 The chemical foundations of biochemistry provide the basic understanding of the chemical principles that underlie all of these processes.

 Basic Concepts